vectordotdev/vector/website/docs/reference/sinks/aws_s3.md

 Other responses will _not_ be retried.
 You can control the number of retry attempts and backoff rate with the [`retry_attempts`](#retry_attempts) and `retry_backoff_secs` options.

+### Server-side encryption (SSE)

+AWS S3 offers [server-side encryption][urls.aws_s3_sse].
+You can apply defaults at the bucket level or set the encryption at the object level.
+In the context, of Vector only the object level is relevant (Vector does not create or modify buckets).
+Although, we recommend setting defaults at the bucket level whne possible.
+You can explicitly set the object level encryption via the `server_side_encryption` option.

+### Storage class

+AWS S3 offers [storage classes][urls.aws_s3_storage_classes].
+You can apply defaults, and rules, at the bucket level or set the storage class at the object level.
+In the context of Vector only the object level is relevant (Vector does not create or modify buckets).
+You can set the storage class via the `storage_class` option.

+### Tags & metadata

+Vector currently only supports [AWS S3 object tags][urls.aws_s3_tags] and does _not_ support [object metadata][urls.aws_s3_metadata].
+If you require metadata support please [open a feature request][urls.new_feature_request].

+We believe tags are more flexible since they are separate from the actual S3 object.
+Youc an freely modify tags without modifying the object.
+Conversely, object metadata requires a full rewrite of the object to make changes.

 ### Template Syntax